-Head of School means the Head of School or director of research institute or such other member of school or institute to whom the responsibility has been delegated.
+Chairman of department means the chairman of the department or School or director of research institute or such other member of department, school or institute to whom the responsibility has been delegated.

 M.Litt. means Master of Letters

 M.Phil. means Master of Philosophy